MOST BEAUTIFUL PLACES IN SOUTH ITALY

 An entire city with houses, temples, baths, public buildings, and shops was buried, giving you a fantastic opportunity to see how daily life looked like in a Roman city.

-Pompeii was founded around the 8th century BC and completely covered in lava and ashes in 79 AD by Mount Vesuvius’s eruption.
+Pompeii was founded around the 8th century BC and was completely covered in lava and ashes in 79 AD by Mount Vesuvius’s eruption.
 The excavation began in 1748, and it is still an ongoing process!

 Don’t miss the forum, the brothel, the baths, the mysteries’ villa, the garden of the fugitives, the house of Venus in the Shell, the theater, and the amphitheater.